sid7631/mcp-inspector/README.md

 ### How It Works
 1. MCP Inspector starts internally on port 6274 (client) and 6277 (server)
+2. Authentication is disabled via `DANGEROUSLY_OMIT_AUTH=true`
-2. Express proxy server runs on port 3000:
+3. Express proxy server runs on port 3000:
    - `/health` and `/healthz` return immediate responses
    - All other requests are proxied to the MCP Inspector UI
-3. Single port exposure simplifies deployment
+4. No authentication token required - direct access to UI

 ---